Tariq Rahman

 Tariq Rahman (born 4 February 1949) is a Pakistani academic scholar, newspaper columnist, researcher, and a writer.

-Currently based in Lahore, he is author of many books and other publications, mainly in the field of linguistics.
+Currently based in Lahore, he is the author of many books and other publications, mainly in the field of linguistics.
 He has been awarded several national and international awards to recognise his research and scholarly work.

 Early life and education

 He was born in Bareilly (U.P.) in India on 4 February 1949.
 The family moved to Pakistan in 1951.
 His father, Sami Ullah Khan, served as the head of the mathematics department at the Pakistan Military Academy in Kakul, near Abbottabad.
 Educated at Burn Hall School (now Army Burn Hall College), he joined the army as an armoured corps officer in 1971.
 However, he decided to leave the army—on the grounds of being a conscientious objector to the military action in East Pakistan, now Bangladesh.
 He finally resigned his commission in 1978.
 This was recognised by the Government of Bangladesh which conferred upon him a civil award on 1 October 2013 in Dhaka.
 Meanwhile, he had obtained three master's degrees as a private candidate.
 In 1979, he won a British Council scholarship, which later enabled him to obtain master's and doctoral degrees from the University of Sheffield in England in 1985.
 His first PhD was in literature.
-Later he left the path of literature as his main interest was in social sciences.
+Later he left the path of literature as his main interest was in the social sciences.

 Career

-Tariq Rahman joined the academia as an associate professor in the English Department of Peshawar University in 1985.
-In 1987, he became professor and head of the English Department in the University of Azad Jammu and Kashmir in Muzaffarabad where he introduced the subject of linguistics.
-In 1989, he also got an M.Litt in linguistics from the University of Strathclyde in Glasgow.
+Tariq Rahman joined academia as an associate professor in the English Department of Peshawar University in 1985.
+In 1987, he became a professor and head of the English Department at the University of Azad Jammu and Kashmir in Muzaffarabad where he introduced the subject of linguistics.
+In 1989, he also got an M.Litt. in linguistics from the University of Strathclyde in Glasgow.
 In 1990, he joined the National Institute of Pakistan Studies.
-Dr. Rahman was made distinguished national professor for life in 2004 and a tenured professor in 2007.
+Dr. Rahman was made a distinguished national professor for life in 2004 and a tenured professor in 2007.
 He joined the Beaconhouse National University, Lahore, Pakistan in 2011 as Dean of the School of Education.
-In September 2014 he was appointed as the Dean of Liberal Arts and Social Sciences in the same university and he continues to serve at this position to date.
-He has been Academic Visitor at Wolfson College, University of Oxford, and is Ordinary Member of Common Room (subject to rules) at the same college.
-He has also been Visiting Research Fellow at the Centre of Islamic Studies at the University of Oxford.
+In September 2014 he was appointed as the Dean of Liberal Arts and Social Sciences at the same university.
+He retired as Dean (School of Education) on 1 September 2024.
+He has been an Academic Visitor at Wolfson College, University of Oxford, and is an Ordinary Member of the Common Room (subject to rules) at the same college.
+He has also been a visiting research fellow at the Centre of Islamic Studies at the University of Oxford.